 On social media: If social media is part of your marketing strategy, make sure you post a call-to-action and link to your online sign-up form, pin it so it always features at the top of your profile, and doesn’t get lost in daily posts.

 Facebook have created a specific advert format called Lead Ads which allows you to collect email addresses.
 Read up on what works well, and invest a small test budget to trial some contests.
 You can include an incentive for customer emails, such as a free quote, or a discount code.

 CHALLENGE #2: Admin, admin, admin!
 And finding the time to do it.

 Simply put, admin is any task you do in your business that doesn’t directly, or indirectly, generate income.
 So the least time you spend on it, the better.
 That said, you need to keep a clean shop.
 Here are our top tips for reducing your time spent on admin, so your time can be better spent making money.

 Use technology!
 Digital tools can save a lot of time, some are free, some you have to pay for, but it’s worth a small outlay upfront so that you get those few extra hours a month to spend on money-making activities.
 Check out:

-· Sage One has a mobile app that lets you create and send invoices on the go, so you can bank money for your business anywhere, even in the back of a taxi.
+- Sage Business Cloud Accounting has a mobile app that lets you create and send invoices on the go, so you can bank money for your business anywhere, even in the back of a taxi.